How embedding as their “specialist coach” turned chaos into clarity and landed the funding.

 A team can't win if they don't know the rules.
 By defining "generate revenue" and "stay hardware-agnostic" as the rules, we made the final decision simple.

-Let's embed, scouting, and call the right plays together.
+Let's embed, scout, and call the right plays together.

 Add a Coach to Your Team